calebbarzee/nvim/README.md

 This will pull up a pop up window that shows all available and installed lsp's, as well as linters, formatters, and dap's.

-If your having problems with an lsp.
+If you're having problems with an lsp.
 You can run:
 ```
 :LspLog
 ```